Diana Baker Smith

 Colourist: Julien Chichignoud

-This project was commissioned by the National Gallery of Australia and funded and supported by NSW Government in association with Create NSW and UNSW Art & Design.
+Opening Night (The Order of Arrangements) was commissioned by the National Gallery of Australia and funded and supported by NSW Government in association with Create NSW and UNSW Art & Design.

 Barbara Cleveland (Diana Baker Smith, Frances Barrett, Kate Blackmore and Kelly Doley)